Understand the nuances of how SKUSavvy manages keeping your inventory in-sync with Shopify.

 All inventory changes use webhooks that update in real-time between Shopify and SKUSavvy.
 Inventory changes should be made on SKUSavvy and are sent to Shopify

 We import your warehouses (locations) and the records of all inventory held in each spot.
-Because SKUSavvy allows for much more granularity over where inventory exists in your warehouse.
-The inventory is imported with a warning that allocation is required.
+Because SKUSavvy allows for much more granularity over where inventory exists in your warehouse the inventory is imported with a warning that allocation is required.
 This is due to the fact that Shopify only stores how many of an item you have at a given warehouse.
-And with SKUSavvy, at any given location your inventory will live inside a bin location and can be spread across multiple bin locations.
+With SKUSavvy, at any given warehouse your inventory will live inside a bin location and can be spread across multiple bin locations.
+SKUSavvy also supports serialization and lot tracking.
 The total quantity in all bins is your on-hand inventory value.

 When stock first comes over from Shopify it is held in an 'unallocated' state meaning SKUSavvy will not yet recognize this value to pick against.
 Your inventory first must be allocated to bin locations.